Most standard home insurance plans won’t cover your property if it’s left empty for 30 days or more.

 You should not keep any valuable items in an unoccupied property because they will be at a higher risk of theft.

-The fewer valuable items you have in the property, the less contents cover you need, which could mean your insurance will cost less.
+The fewer valuable items you have in the property, the less contents insurance you will need and the lower your premium will be.

 Damage caused by squatters

-Check the policy documents to make sure these risks are covered before take out a policy.
+Check the policy documents to make sure these risks are covered before taking out a policy.

-If there is a flood or fire your unoccupied property could suffer more because there is nobody at the property to raise the alarm or limit the damage.
+If there is a storm, flood or fire, your unoccupied property could suffer more because there is nobody at the property to raise the alarm or limit the damage.

-Due to these increased risks, unoccupied home insurance can be more expensive than standard cover.
+Due to these increased risks, unoccupied home insurance is usually more expensive than the equivalent standard cover.

 Boarded up entrances